-- R2v3 transition audits can be conducted up to 50% virtually, per SERI Advisory 22. - The transition timeline staggers transitions in order to give facilities time to plan, as well as to avoid overloading CBs with a high volume of facilities attempting to transition at once. - PJR and all other Certification Bodies (CBs) will be required to obtain accreditation to R2v3 before accredited certificates can be issued. - PJR has published a Transition Plan to its website, now available to all impacted clients.
+- R2v3 transition audits can be conducted up to 50% virtually, per SERI Advisory 22. - The transition timeline staggers transitions in order to give facilities time to plan, as well as to avoid overloading CBs with a high volume of facilities attempting to transition at once. - PJR and all other Certification Bodies (CBs) are required to obtain accreditation to R2v3 before accredited certificates can be issued. - PJR has published a Transition Plan to its website, now available to all impacted clients.
 As with many previous standard transitions, PJR included an internal deadline by which transition audits are recommended to occur, in order to prevent a lapse in certification: 3/30/2023.
-This accounts for certification decision-making activities conducted after the audit concludes. - In most cases, clients should plan to transition in 2022, if not required to transition sooner. - SERI has begun to, and will continue to, release information regarding R2v3 training for 2021, as it is available for CB auditors, internal auditors, and consultants.
+This accounts for certification decision-making activities conducted after the audit concludes. - In most cases, clients should plan to transition in 2022, if not required to transition sooner.